Greg Lewbart has always been a snake guy.

 Then we have the Viperidae.
 These would be the cottonmouths, copperheads and rattlesnakes.
 The big problem snake for most people in this state is the copperhead.
 They are venomous.
 They can be aggressive to dogs, cats and people if you get in their way.
 And they blend in well.
 If you step on one, it’s probably going to try and bite you.
 It’s common, but the good news is it’s rarely fatal to people and pets.

 What is the bite like?

 It’s going to be painful.
 You’re going to have a lot of swelling, but you probably won’t need antivenom (aka: antivenin).
-If it’s involving a small dog or cat or a child you probably would seek hospitalization.
+Any person and any pet bitten by a venomous snake should seek professional medical attention.

 And then there’s the water moccasin or the cottonmouth.
 This is the snake issue that bugs me the most because people see a snake in the water and they want to say it’s a water moccasin or a cottonmouth, which are two names for the same species.
 We don’t even have them in Wake County.
 So if you’re at Jordan Lake or Lake Johnson or Lake Wheeler, and you see a snake in the water it’s not a cottonmouth.
 It’s a harmless water snake.

 What about rattlesnakes?